Storm Ida: How Much Rain Did You Get? A Look At Totals From Throughout Hudson Valley

 There have now been 42 confirmed fatalities after Ida battered the Northeast with historic rainfall and flash flooding.

-In New York City, more than 3 inches of rainfall fell in Central Park on Wednesday, Sept.
+In New York City, more than 3 inches of rainfall fell in one hour in Central Park on Wednesday, Sept.
 1, smashing the previous record.

 Here is a look at some rainfall totals from throughout the Hudson Valley compiled on the day after, on Thursday, Sept.
 2 by the National Weather Service.